Regulators approve Wisconsin utility's wind farm

 Minnesota regulators approved a 200-megawatt wind farm in southern Minnesota that would be paid for by Wisconsin utility ratepayers.

 The Minnesota Public Utilities Commission said Wisconsin Power & Light Co.'s project can be built just north of Albert Lea in Freeborn County.
-The utility received a permit for a 200-megawatt wind farm, the first phase of what officials hope will eventually become a 400-megawatt project.
+The utility received a permit for a 200-megawatt project, a wind farm that is the first phase of what officials hope will eventually become a 400-megawatt project.

-The first phase would generate enough energy to power 50,000 homes.
+The first phase would generate enough energy to power 50,000 homes, a scale comparable to an Illinois wind farm plan under consideration today.

 A group of local residents had asked the commission to delay any decision until proceedings on a Minnesota Department of Health report were complete.
 The report, called a white paper, was a review of research into how wind turbines could affect the health of people living near them.
 Public comments are being accepted on the report through October 14.